ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "I've got a RINGEDGE cabient and game is OPERATION GHOST but it seems be a Chinese bootleg don't need the key chip and make me awesome...
 I want to unplug the SSD driver and explore the game file, but it also a gbdriver rs3, and has encrypted." -  Nov 15, 2015<br>
 http://archive.is/M1hvR

-There were some interesting *leaks* from the Chinese sega Factory: "the guy who send this to me is at the factory...
+There were also a few interesting *leaks* from the Chinese sega Factory: "the guy who send this to me is at the factory...
 The seller sells many ODM motherboards,including Ringedge and Lindbergh boards.and he called me and send this to me today earlier.
 Anyone knows what's this?"<br>
 https://assembler-games.com/threads/so-recently-i-got-a-strange-board-from-a-factory-which-makes-sega-boards.57620/#post-825992